HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="security_headers_prevalence.sql"
 ) }}

 Perhaps the most promising and uplifting finding of this chapter is that the general adoption of security mechanisms continues to grow.
-Not only does this mean that attackers will have a more difficult time to exploit certain websites, it is also indicative that more and more developers value the security of the web products they build.
+Not only does this mean that attackers will have a more difficult time exploiting certain websites, but it is also indicative that more and more developers value the security of the web products they build.
 Overall, we can see a relative increase in the adoption of security features of 10-30% compared to last year.
 The security-related mechanism with the most uptake is the `Report-To` header of [the Reporting API](https://developers.google.com/web/updates/2018/09/reportingapi), with almost a 4x increased adoption rate, from 2.60% to 12.15%.

-Although this continued increase in adoption rate of security mechanisms is certainly outstanding, there still remains quite some room for improvement.
+Although this continued increase in the adoption rate of security mechanisms is certainly outstanding, there still remains quite some room for improvement.
 The most widely used security mechanism is still the `X-Content-Type-Options` header, which is used on 37% of the websites to protect against MIME-sniffing attacks.
 This header is followed by the `X-Frame-Options` header, which is enabled on 29% of all sites.
 Interestingly, only 5.63% of websites use the more flexible `frame-ancestors` directive of CSP.

 Another interesting evolution is that of the [`X-XSS-Protection`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) header.
 The feature is used to control the XSS filter of legacy browsers: [Edge](https://blogs.windows.com/windows-insider/2018/07/25/announcing-windows-10-insider-preview-build-17723-and-build-18204/) and [Chrome](https://www.chromium.org/developers/design-documents/xss-auditor) retired their XSS filter in July 2018 and August 2019 respectively as it could introduce new unintended vulnerabilities.
 Yet, we found that the `X-XSS-Protection` header was 8.52% more prevalent than last year.